alicefq/DiceGame/README.md

-# theDOM
+# Dice game
-Document Object Model
+Project to explore and practice use of the Document Object Model